 - If parents wish to retain access to capital, instead of gifting property to the company, they can sell it to the company for debt, giving rise to a loan owed back to them.
 If they need access to capital, they can request loan repayments.
 They can also benefit from the company profits.

-- Companies benefit from low rates of corporation tax and this low tax environment has been a major driver in the popularity of FICs.
+- Companies benefit from low rates of corporation tax (currently 19% and due to rise to 25% from April 2023) and this low tax environment has been a major driver in the popularity of FICs.
 The profits can be reduced by management expenses, salaries, benefits and pension contributions.
 Additionally, companies are not subject to the restrictions of mortgage interest relief and so they can claim the full relief unlike individuals.

 Disadvantages of FICs